 ‘[P]roduct similarity, overload and ambiguity drive confusion [...] which leads to avoidance behaviour’- Garaus and Wagner (2015)

 We have found a wealth of evidence that consumers are easily swayed by in-store atmosphere and ambience, although there is no catch-all solution for all retailers to follow.
 Business owners and merchandisers may wish to do some further reading in order to identify their target market and know how to appeal to them.

-Shop owners who are setting up their first business will benefit from thoroughly planning their store interior layout and décor before opening, to ensure that they are controlling their atmospheric variables as effectively as possible.
+Shop owners who are setting up their first business will benefit from thoroughly planning their store interior layout and décor before opening, to ensure that they are controlling the shopping atmosphere as effectively as possible.

 Large chain stores need to ensure they have some level of consistency across their multiple locations to ensure customers are receiving a consistent and representative quality of in store experience across the board.